15-Day Southeast Asia: Singapore, Vietnam, Hong Kong & Japan

 Seabourn Encore

 Seabourn Encore is as strikingly beautiful and as excitingly innovative as any Seabourn has ever debuted.
 She crowns a fleet of luxury cruise ships that is already the newest, most modern and most acclaimed in the ultra-luxury segment.
-Modelled on the award-winning trio of ships introduced with Seabourn Odyssey, Seabourn Encore represents another welcome stage in the evolution of small ship cruising, which Seabourn pioneered and has consistently expanded and enriched for all of our small ship cruises.
+Modeled on the award-winning trio of ships that came before her, Seabourn Encore represents another welcome stage in the evolution of small ship cruising, which Seabourn pioneered and has consistently expanded and enriched for all of our small ship cruises.

 Ship Facts